 Form OnLoad event (Client API reference)

 OnLoad event occurs after the form has loaded.
-It also occurs after a record is created, for example by selecting the Save button on the main form.
+It also occurs after a record is saved on create or update, and on refresh.
+For example by selecting the Save or the Refresh button on the main form.
 Use the

 OnLoad event to apply logic about how the form should be displayed, to set properties on columns, and interact with other page elements.

 OnLoad event occurs by using getEventArgs.
 By doing so, you can apply logic conditional on the context.

 Data for related tables on a form, such as data for subgrids and quick view forms are not guaranteed to be available when the

 OnLoad event handler is executed.
 Logic that depends on related data should use the Subgrid OnLoad event, quick view form should use the isLoaded function, or the appropriate function for determining when the data should be loaded for the particular related data.

 Unsure about entity vs. table?
 See Developers: Understand terminology in Microsoft Dataverse.